Lurker00/DX200-firmware/README.md

 ## Changes made
 ### Android mode
 * **USB Mass Storage** (2.2.110-L1+) to direct access of your microSD card when you connect DX200 to a computer.
-It replaces MIDI choice in the drop-down menu of USB connections.
+It replaces MIDI choice in the pull-down menu of USB connections.
+When selected, SD card is unmounted internally, and is not visible if you return back to MTP.
+It is mounted back right after disconnect from the computer.
 * Embedded [**USB Audio for DX200**](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) application with advanced features, possible only for a built-in app (2.2.110+).
 You may find its *CPU Turbo Mode* function useful even if you don't want to use USB Audio interface.
 * Added **Google Play Market**.
 It is not the latest version available, but it corresponds to the pre-installed Google Play Services.
 * Added **SuperSU** for those who need root access.